Empowering Every Role in Language Education

 About Avallain | www.avallain.com

-Founded in 2002 by EdTech pioneers Ursula Suter and Ignatz Heinz, Avallain is an award-winning Swiss provider of EdTech and eLearning solutions, working with leading brands worldwide.
+Founded in 2002 by edtech pioneers Ursula Suter and Ignatz Heinz, Avallain is an award-winning Swiss provider of edtech and eLearning solutions, working with leading brands worldwide.
 The company’s mission is to unlock human potential through innovative and technology-enabled education.
 Avallain’s team covers five continents and represents more than 14 nations.
 The company is an active participant in the UN Global Compact and aims to advance the SDGs by being climate positive from 2023 and contributing to positive social change in sub-Saharan Africa through the Avallain Foundation.

 About Round2 Capital Partners | www.round2cap.com